Scrawl: Simple Machines and Velvet Hammer (1991–1995)

-In January and April 1991, the band recorded an extended play with Steve Albini, Bloodsucker.
+In January and April 1991, Scrawl recorded an extended play with Steve Albini, Bloodsucker.
+The EP's lyrics reflect Scrawl's frustrations with the music industry, particularly after the band spent a year unsuccessfully negotiating a record deal with Sub Pop.
 Released in October 1991 through Feel Good All Over Records, the EP quickly sold out of its first pressing of 2,000 copies.
 Although it suffered from poor distribution, Bloodsucker received strong reviews, and was ranked ninth on the 1991 Pazz & Jop poll for extended plays, tying with releases from Dinosaur Jr. and Prisonshake.
 Around the time of its release, the band played shows with the Afghan Whigs and My Bloody Valentine.

 In May 1992, O'Leary left Scrawl.
 The following month, the band released the 7" single "Misery (Someone Is Winning) / Just Plain Bad", before embarking on the "Foxcore, My Ass" tour as an acoustic duo.
 By the end of 1992, the band had recruited Dana Marshall as their new drummer and signed with Simple Machines Records and Southern Records (for the UK).
 Harshe said that the band were no longer worried about working with men again as they felt they had become better songwriters and performers.
 In January 1993, Scrawl worked with Albini again for the recording of Velvet Hammer, which was released on November 8, 1993.
 In the fall of 1994, the band embarked on a tour of Europe and performed at the Reading Festival in the United Kingdom.